There are Some Amazing Things to Do in Aschaffenburg, Germany!

 Let’s get this out of the way first: we have NEVER put “wanderlusty” in a title before but HONESTLY, this post warrants its usage.
 Aschaffenburg, Germany is easily one of the most picturesque places we’ve ever visited – and we’ve been to the fabled Sighisoara, Romania!
 You’ll see why we used the title we did below, trust us.

 We had an amazing time Aschaffenburg, Germany.
 The beautiful German city is full of Bavarian charm with lots of beautiful architecture, massive castle, restaurants, hotels, churches, and more!
 While the population of Aschaffenburg is only around 70,000, the city is a little hub where old town Germany meets modern life.
 You should definitely brush up on your German phrases before visiting!

 Lisa was actually born and raised in the region so this visit was extra special to us.
 So, if you’re traveling through Germany, grab a map and forget TripAdvisor – your Aschaffenburg must-see list is right here!
-Oh, and if you are looking for more “hidden gems” in Germany, you can check out our posts on exploring castle-rich Coburg, wine-country Würzburg, and thermal bath town Aachen!
+Oh, and if you are looking for more “hidden gems” in Germany, you can check out our posts oncastle-rich Coburg, wine-country Würzburg, thermal bath town Aachen, or medieval Bamberg!

 Where is Aschaffenburg?

 Aschaffenburg is a town in the northeastern part of Bavaria, at the border to Hessen, in an administrative region called Lower Franconia.
 In fact, it is close to Frankfurt am Main and as such it is considered part of the metropolitan region of Frankfurt/Rhine-Main.
 The river that runs through the city, the Main, also runs through Frankfurt, Würzburg, and touches the gorgeous city of Wiesbaden and Mainz!